Back Blueprint Next

 History

-complete samples of the author mentioned -- either an entire poem,
+of the author mentioned -- either an entire poem, extract, collection,

-collection or review, short story or book.
-There are smaller bits of
+review, short story or book.
+There are smaller bits of many other

-many other authors and texts to be found under the pertinent
+authors and texts to be found under the pertinent goddess at The

 ANTIQUITY